BP p.l.c.

 12 Apr 2022

-Their ask — BP requests technology-neutral policies that support both renewable and low-carbon hydrogen based on carbon intensity rather than production method.
+Message — BP requests technology-neutral policies that support both renewable and low-carbon hydrogen based on carbon intensity rather than production method.
 They want separation of environmental characteristics from physical commodities to enable trading.
 They seek clarity on certification schemes and earlier methodology for assessing greenhouse gas savings, rather than waiting until end 2024.123

-How it helps them — This would allow BP to monetize low-carbon hydrogen from natural gas with carbon capture.45
+Why — This would allow BP to monetize low-carbon hydrogen from natural gas with carbon capture.45

-Who loses — Renewable hydrogen producers lose competitive advantage if fossil-based hydrogen receives equal support.6
+Impact — Renewable hydrogen producers lose competitive advantage if fossil-based hydrogen receives equal support.6

 Meeting with Filip Alexandru Negreanu Arboreanu (Cabinet of Commissioner Adina Vălean), Walter Goetz (Cabinet of Commissioner Adina Vălean)